-- 31. The Plaintiffs representing the Plaintiff Classes herein described claim: - a.
-Compensation and/or damages for breach of fiduciary duty, negligence, assault, battery, infliction of mental suffering, and conspiracy to injure the students of the School and minor adherent and congregants of the Church, in an amount in excess of \$25,000,000.00; - b.
-Direction for the payment of the moneys payable pursuant to this action to members of the Plaintiff Classes, including the Plaintiffs, on such terms as this Honourable Court deems just, fair and equitable;
+- 31. The Plaintiffs representing the Plaintiff Classes herein described claim as against the Defendants Individually Named Defendants, Ministry and Mile Two Church Inc.: - a.
+Compensation and/or damages for breach of fiduciary duty, negligence, gross negligence, assault, battery, infliction of mental suffering, and conspiracy to

-- c.
+- injure the students of the School and minor adherent and congregants of the Church, in an amount in excess of \$25,000,000.00; - b.
+Direction for the payment of the moneys payable pursuant to this action to members of the Plaintiff Classes, including the Plaintiffs, on such terms as this Honourable Court deems just, fair and equitable; - c.
 In the alternative, directing individual assessment of damages; - d.
-Punitive, exemplary and/or aggravated damages against each of the Defendants in an amount in excess of \$1,000,000.00; - e.
-A temporary and permanent injunction against the Named Defendants, enjoining each of them from engaging in corporal punishment of any minor; - f.
-A temporary and permanent injunction against the Named Defendants enjoining each of them from being a director, officer, or supervisor at any business or organization which carries out the operation of a school with students who are minors; - g.
+Punitive, exemplary and/or aggravated damages against each of the Defendants Individually Named Defendants, Ministry and Mile Two Church Inc.in an amount in excess of \$1,000,000.00; - e.
+A temporary and permanent injunction against the Individually Named Defendants, enjoining each of them from engaging in corporal punishment of any minor; - f.
+A temporary and permanent injunction against the Individually Named Defendants enjoining each of them from being a director, officer, or supervisor at any business or organization which carries out the operation of a school with students who are minors; - g.
 A temporary and permanent injunction against Mile Two Church Inc. enjoining it from operating a school with students who are minors; - h.
-Costs of this action on a substantial indemnity basis; - i.
-Pre-judgment interest pursuant to The Pre-judgment Interest Act, SS 1984-85-86 c P-22.2; and - j.
-Such further and other relief as this Honourable Just may deem just, fair and equitable.
+Compensation and/or damages against the Ministry for misfeasance in a public office; - i.
+Costs of this action on a substantial indemnity basis; - j.
+Pre-judgment interest pursuant to The Pre-judgment Interest Act, SS 1984-85-86 c P-22.2; and - k.
+Such further and other relief as this Honourable Court may deem just, fair and equitable.